Roman's Revenge: Background

 "Roman's Revenge" features both Nicki Minaj and Eminem rapping as their alter-egos.
 Minaj raps as Roman Zolanski whilst Eminem raps as his well-known alter-ego, Slim Shady.
 The song also marks the debut of Minaj's additional alter-ego, Martha Zolanski, who can be heard in the end of the song screaming in a British accent as Roman's mother.
-Minaj revealed his feature on the track two days before it released, on October 28, 2010 in an interview with MTV News.
+Minaj revealed his feature on the track two days before it released, on October 28, 2010, in an interview with MTV News.
 Minaj told MTV News that she was thinking of collaborating with Eminem for a while and in the end simply asked him:

 We went out on a whim and put it in the air like, It'd be great if he would collaborate with us.
 I remember I kept talking about it, and I thought, It can't hurt.
 I sent him one record, and he didn't love it.
 He didn't say, I don't love it; he just said, Can you send me something that's a little more me?
 I sent him an e-mail and thanked him for that, just having enough respect.
 Sometimes people don't respond.
 He had the respect, at least, to treat me like a peer.

-The original song had a changed hook where Minaj sang "I feel pretty/I feel pretty/I feel pretty, and witty, and gay/And I pity/any girl who isn't me tonight!", which are lyrics in "I Feel Pretty" from the musical, West Side Story.
-Eminem's first verse also had a changed ending where he yelled "I feel ugly/I feel ugly/Slut don't touch me or hug me, I'm mad/And I pity/any girl who gets with me tonight!"
-According to Minaj, they could not use the hook due to copyright issues.
-The final version's hook, sung by both Minaj and Eminem, is "Rah-rah, like a dungeon dragon, like a dungeon dragon!", which is a phrase that was penned by Busta Rhymes in the song Scenario.